ryurongliu/transformative-living/README.md

-# Transformative Living: experiments for piano
+# Transformative Living: Experiments for Piano

 A deterministic generator of piano compositions using Conway's Game of Life and an custom extended theory of uniform triadic transformations.